Managing mobile production-inventory systems influenced by a modulation process: Heuristics

-The joint rollout of stationary future (JR) heuristic is based on the JC approach.
-In JR, at each decision epoch with current state $(\bm{x}, \bm{s}, \bm{u})$, we require the integer program JR given below be solved.
-The resulting policy utilizes the same value function approximation as DNF along with the local information assumption.
-For this integer program, as the future cost term $\hat{v}_l^{F,\theta}$ is obtained from a lookup table and is a nonlinear expression, we adopt the following formulation that uses binary variables $w(l,\Delta^S,\Delta^M,q)$ to choose the actions at the current epoch: transshipment quantity $\Delta^S$ entering location $l$, the number of modules $u$ entering location $l$, and the production quantity $a$ at location $l$.
+The \acf{RSF} heuristic policy is based on the the approximation presented in \eqref{blend_hr}.
+In \ac{RSF}, at each decision epoch with current state $(\bm{x}, \bm{s}, \bm{u})$, we require the integer program \ac{RSF} given below be solved.
+The resulting policy utilizes the same value function approximation as \ac{DNF} by assuming the local data sourcing assumption holds.
+For this integer program, since the future cost term $\hat{v}_l^{F,\theta}$ is obtained from a lookup table and is a nonlinear expression, we adopt the following formulation that uses binary variables $w(l,\Delta^S,\Delta^M,q)$ to choose the actions at the current epoch: transshipment quantity $\Delta^S$ entering location $l$, the number of modules $u$ entering location $l$, and the production quantity $a$ at location $l$.
 These binary variables enable suitable selection of ${v}_l^{\theta}$ from lookup tables in the integer program:

 The first two constraints ensure the balance of module flows and transshipped inventory flows between locations.
 The next two sets of constraints help determine held and backordered quantities at each location.